 600 East 187th Street, Bronx, NY

-From his roots in Salerno, Italy, XX, owner of Full Moon Pizzeria learned the value of customer service as a young boy.
+From his roots in Salerno, Italy, Full Moon Pizzeria's owner learned the value of customer service as a young boy.
 Arriving in Belmont in the Bronx at the age of twelve, he shined shoes and helped with his family bills.
 At 14, XX began working at Full Moon restaurant and eventually helped his father purchase the business from its previous owner.
 Today, he says that his business “is a constant reminder of where we come from and represents the Italian core: good company, amazing, soul warming food, and family.
 We love to treat our customers like family, only offering the best.”

 4. Zero Otto Nove - Belmont